Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: C. Additional Experiments

 \textit{``Generate prompt for a vision-language model to generate language description for each given image in one sentence.
 The prompt we use needs to elicit responses that include essential details, such as the positioning of objects, their interactions, and notable features that may impact depth estimation." }

 We present the results in Table~\ref{tab:prompts_ablation_supp}, showcasing various language descriptions generated by LLaVA under different prompts.
 While the performances exhibit some variation, they remain consistently comparable.
-This demonstrates that as long as meaningful language descriptions of 3D scenes, resembling natural descriptions provided by humans, are provided, PriorDiffusion can effectively leverage the language prior to enhance monocular depth estimation.
+This demonstrates that diffusion-based depth estimators can be enhanced as long as they are provided with meaningful language descriptions of 3D scenes that resemble natural human descriptions.